levitato5594/PromisedWorlds-science/README.md

 If you want to stay up to date with progress or contribute, join our Discord server! https://discord.gg/cuY2Hx2emM

+# Installation
+- Download the latest version from [releases](https://github.com/Constructalor/DebdebSystem/releases)
+- Extract the zip file and put all folders in GameData
+- Download the mod's dependencies - [Kopernicus](https://github.com/kopernicus/kopernicus/releases), [ScaledDecorator](https://github.com/Sushutt/ScaledDecorator/releases), and [Singularity](https://forum.kerbalspaceprogram.com/topic/193709-wip18x-112x-singularity-black-hole-shaders/) (This is only required if you wish to use wormholes)
+- Extract these zip files and put all folders in GameData

 # The Debdeb System

 ![](https://i.imgur.com/aCDOT5f.png)